 Sometimes you may need to take a break from caring so you can rest and recharge.

-You can use 63 days of respite each calendar year without your payment stopping.
-This applies if you get:
+You get up to 63 days of respite each year without affecting your payment if you get:

-Respite care services are available to temporarily look after the person you care for while you take a break.
+Respite care is when someone else takes care of the person you care for, so that you can have a break.
 Read more about respite care on the Carer Gateway website.

 Payments and support

-We have payments and services to help carers.
-Read about getting support from us.
+There are also other services to help carers.
+Read about getting support.